paketo-buildpacks/paketo-website/content/docs/howto/php.md

   # default is app root
   json_path: composer

-  # if included, will run `composer global` with with specified arguments
+  # if included, will run `composer global` with specified arguments
   install_global: ["list", "of", "install", "options"]
 {{< /code/copyable >}}